sighupio/gatekeeper-policy-manager/docs/dev/drop-react-plan.md

   the media query for the manual toggle;
 - responsive layout (the sidebar collapses, the brand text hides on small screens).

+## Syntax highlighting (planned, not yet done)

+The React app highlighted rego (`EuiCodeBlock language="rego"`) and JSON.
+The SSR code blocks are currently plain `<pre class="code">`, so **rego, YAML and JSON are not highlighted yet**.
+This is a cross-cutting enhancement — it touches every code block (Constraint Templates rego/libs, and the YAML in every view), so do it once, uniformly, rather than per view.

+Recommended approach, in order of fit with the server-rendered, future-strict-CSP design:

+1. **Server-side (Go, `chroma`)** — highlight at template time into HTML, via a `highlight` template func wrapping `<pre class="code">`.
+No client JS, CSP-friendly, deterministic.
+YAML and JSON have chroma lexers; **confirm whether chroma ships a rego lexer** — if not, rego falls back to plain text (acceptable) or needs a small custom lexer.
+Theme via a CSS class map that reuses the existing palette tokens, with a dark variant.
+2. **Client-side `Prism.js`** (vendored, like Alpine) — YAML and JSON are built in; rego needs a community grammar.
+Adds a client script and a theme stylesheet, and would need a CSP nonce later.

+Lean toward (1) unless rego highlighting specifically must be pixel-faithful to the old EUI theme.
+Either way it is one self-contained pass over the shared code-block rendering.

 ## Retirement (at the end of the big-bang change)

 When every view is server-rendered, remove the React surface in one change: